yardsale8/tenure-portfolio/content/criterion4/student_centered.md

 course notes into an online textbook.
-In the process, I made some adjustments to match the material to my preferences--in particular, introducing confidence intervals using on the StatKey website--and embedded short video lectures and multiple-choice You can find the current version of the book using [this link](https://yardsale8.github.io/stat110\_book/)
+In the process, I made some adjustments to match the material to my preferences--in particular, introducing confidence intervals using on the StatKey website--and embedded short video lectures and multiple-choice questions.
+You can find the current version of the book using [this link](https://yardsale8.github.io/stat110\_book/)

 Here is a list of some of the book’s features.
 The book